Updated 11/9/20 with opening date and chef info

 Summing it all up: A truly iconic Soho restaurant is revived by the team behind Noble Rot who are promising to be custodians of its history but bring the menu fully into the 21st century.

-This morning, we had confirmation through from Noble Rot's co-founders Dan Keeling & Mark Andrew who said that they were taking over the iconic restaurant site for their second restaurant opening.
+It was the end of last year when we first heard that Noble Rot's co-founders Dan Keeling & Mark Andrew were taking over the iconic restaurant site of Soho's The Gay Hussar for their second restaurant opening.

-"At Noble Rot, we love the beautiful early 18th Century building that houses our original bar and restaurant in Lambs Conduit St. With the arrival in spring 2020 of Noble Rot Soho, we couldn't be more excited that we’ll be able to show the same love to one of London's most famous restaurants and meeting places."
+That said, it sounds as though the restaurant's new owners are mindful of its position in London restaurant history.
+As they explained: "At Noble Rot, we love the beautiful early 18th Century building that houses our original bar and restaurant in Lambs Conduit St...we couldn't be more excited that we’ll be able to show the same love to one of London's most famous restaurants and meeting places."

 Honestly, we can't wait.